 - The CPUEs in Victoria continue to be some of the lowest values in rock lobster fisheries in the country and overseas.

-The draft plan sets out strategies to ensure that the management of the fishery is precautionary and focused on advancing the fishery by ensuring adequate scientific information is collected, new technologies are trialled, and that economic, social and cultural aspects are enhanced.
+The plan sets out strategies to ensure that the management of the fishery is precautionary and focused on advancing the fishery by ensuring adequate scientific information is collected, new technologies are trialled, and that economic, social and cultural aspects are enhanced.